thesheepcat/K/API_TECHNICAL_SPECIFICATIONS.md

 The "Post Detail" view displays individual posts and their reply threads:

 - **Purpose**: Show detailed view of a single post with all its replies
-- **Main Post Loading**: Uses `get-post-details` API to fetch the specific post
+- **Main Post Loading**: Uses `get-post-details` API to fetch the specific post with voting status
+- **Authentication Required**: Requires user to be logged in to pass `requesterPubkey` parameter
 - **Reply Loading**: Uses `get-replies` API with pagination for the reply thread
-- **Real-time Updates**: Polls the main post details every 5 seconds for updated interaction counts
+- **Real-time Updates**: Polls the main post details every 5 seconds for updated interaction counts and voting status
 - **Reply Threading**: Supports nested replies with proper conversation threading
 - **Infinite Scroll**: Automatically loads more replies as user scrolls
 - **Reply Composition**: Integrated reply form with mention handling
 - **Navigation**: Supports navigation to parent posts for reply chains
+- **Voting UI**: Shows green highlighting for upvoted/downvoted posts with disabled opposite button

 ### Real-time Updates